skypilot-org/skypilot/llm/gemma/README.md

 ### Scale the Serving with SkyServe

-We can scale the model serving across multiple instances, regions and clouds with SkyServe:
+Using the same YAML, we can easily scale the model serving across multiple instances, regions and clouds with SkyServe:
 ```bash
 sky serve up -n gemma serve.yaml --env HF_TOKEN="xxx"
 ```